Asutosh11/Bingo/README.md

 # Bingo SDK

-A **Kotlin Multiplatform** library for address management and validation with API integration support for Android, iOS, and JVM platforms.
+A **Kotlin Multiplatform** library for adding address and validation with API integration support for Android and iOS.

 **Latest Version: 1.0.2**